 A visit here is always personalized and for serious wine enthusiasts.
-Part of their tours will be inside the wine cave (slightly more then 16,000 square feet) – these were tunneled out of solid basalt rock.
-Napa Valley wine cave pioneer Alf Burtelson (a general engineering contractor), in the right circles, referred to as the Godfather of the modern day Napa wine cave oversaw the drilling of their cave.
+Part of their tours will be inside the wine cave (slightly more than 16,000 square feet) – these were tunneled out of solid basalt rock.
+Napa Valley wine cave pioneer Alf Burtelson (a general engineering contractor), in the right circles, referred to as the Godfather of the modern-day Napa wine cave oversaw the drilling of their cave.
 Alf is well into his 80’s now and long since retired although is still living in the northern part of Napa Valley.
 On slow days the drill only moved merely a foot forward.

 A beautiful hospitality center is built on the side of a hill and overlooks their vineyards and part of the valley floor below.
 This is where guests will enjoy a sit down tasting of 4-6 of their current releases.
 Allow at least 90 minutes for both the tasting and the visit to one of their vineyard blocks and the cave.

 Viader’s signature blend is simply called Viader (the first wine they sold commercially); this wine is always a blend of Cabernet Sauvignon and Cabernet Franc and unlike most wineries that create this blend using only a touch of Cabernet Franc, the “Viader” wine showcases both varietals.
 The 2015 Viader is 69% Cabernet Sauvignon and 31% Cabernet Franc.
 This wine offers bright and ripe fruit aromatics; it is lively and fresh in the glass with notes of cedar, brown chocolate and darker spices.
 This is a ripe bouquet but simultaneously retains an elegance.
-Flavors of both blueberry and blackberry are woven together on the palate – with long lasting well-integrated slightly dry tannins.
-Despite an alcohol over 15% shows good acidity – with a mouth watering finish.
+The palate sports flavors of both blueberry and blackberry with long lasting well-integrated slightly dry tannins.
+Despite an alcohol over 15%, this bottling shows good acidity and features a mouthwatering finish.

 Viader has one of the nicest Cabernet Francs we have tasted in Napa Valley and is bottled under their DARE label.
 Viader also produces an excellent Tempranillo, and a light yet rich in flavor rosé from Cabernet Sauvignon.